 Rather than having a separate party for a gender reveal (an idea that has been starting to elicit a lot of consternation from people), you could instead reveal the gender at the baby shower.
 There are a couple benefits of doing this.
 For starters, you don’t have to make people feel as though they need to come to multiple parties to celebrate your baby.
 Second, if you want to avoid getting overrun with overly gendered clothing or toys, you can announce the gender at your shower after people have already brought you gifts.

-For more tips to help make your bridal or baby shower go off without a hitch, we encourage you to contact our event venue in Lowell, IN and we’ll be happy to provide you with more ideas for your event.
+For more tips to help make your bridal or baby shower go off without a hitch, we encourage you to contact Signature Banquets and we’ll be happy to provide you with more ideas for your event.
 Reach out to Signature Banquets today to get tips or reserve a space!